Honda Ridgeline years to avoid — most common problems

-Repairing the chipping to return the car to its former glory is tricky.
+Repairing the chipping to return the car to its former glory is tricky, and most drivers fall into this trap not knowing what paint correction is.
 Therefore, if you must take the Ridgeline on an off-road adventure, getting a good set of rock guards or mud flaps would be in your best interest to prevent damage.

 The Ridgeline comes with many electronics.
 Some of these electronics were prone to breaking at certain times.
 For instance, the screen of the center console could easily be broken, causing other features like Bluetooth and the audio system to be inaccessible until the screen is replaced.